FOREX-Euro stung by political, economic growth uncertainty

 The French run-off vote coincides with a parliamentary election in Greece, where support for the two main pro-bailout parties is at historic lows.
 There is also an Irish referendum on a euro zone fiscal compact agreement on May 31.

-“Dollar/yen is consolidating and any drop to 80 yen is a good level to go long on the dollar for a move to 85 yen,” said Stuart Frost, head of Absolute Returns and Currency at fund managers RWC Capital in London.
+“Dollar/yen is consolidating and any drop to 80 yen is a good level to go long on the dollar for a move to 85 yen,” said Stuart Frost, head of Absolute Returns and Currency at fund managers RWC Capital.
 “We are positioned for that.”